Nhogen/JVWCD-Spring-2022/README.md

 # JVWCD-Spring-2022

-## Explination of Files
+## Explanation of Files

 ### R Files

 ***JVWCD-Spring-2022.Rproj***
 > If you open this and then open the rmd file you should be able to work from R studio and access the csv or xlsx files.

 ***eda.Rmd*** is the code for our EDA assignment.
-We can each create a branch and each have our own version of this or we can take turns pushing an pulling and workin on specific parts.
+We can each create a branch and each have our own version of this or we can take turns pushing and pulling and working on specific parts.

 ### XLSX Files
 ***System_Demand_and_Weather_Data.xlsx*** is the incomplete dataset with not all of 2021.